 Ward Bayou WMA is a 13,234-acre tract located in Jackson County, northeast of Vancleave.
 The WMA is owned by the U.S. Army Corps of Engineers and managed cooperatively with the MDWFP.
 The majority of the WMA is comprised of bottomland hardwood and wetland habitat.
 Bucks legal for harvest must have an inside spread of at least 10 inches or one main beam length of at least 13 inches.
-For hunters tland b less than 16 years of age, any antiered buck is a legal buck, except during gun season with dogs, when a legal buck is a buck with an inside spread of at least 10 inches or one main beam length of at least 13 inches.
+For hunters less than 16 years of age, any antlered buck is a legal buck excent less than 16 years of age, any antlered buck is a legal buck, except during gun season with dogs, when a legal buck is a buck with an inside spread of at least 10 inches or one main beam length of at least 13 inches.

 Deer harvest resulted in one buck and nine does.
-Total harvest decreased the previous year and hunter effort decreased by 30%.
-Harvest and man-days were the lowest since the 2009-2010 season.
+Total harvest decreased 57% from the previous year and hunter effort decreased by 30%.
+Harvest and man-days were the lawset sizes the 2000, 2010 area.
+The decreased by 30% and the lawset size of the lawset size the lowest since the 2009-2010 season.
 The decrease in man-days can be attributed to high water levels which were an issue throughout deer season.